org-arl/unet-contrib/contrib/oceans-tutorial-2020/README.md

 This directory contains the simulation scripts and other resources for you to be able to run the code explained in this tutorial by yourself.

+## Download unet simulator

+Download the package `unet-3.1.0.zip` and unzip to unveil the `unet-3.1.0` folder containing the simulation scripts.

 ## Part 3

 The `unet-3.1.0/samples/tutorial-network-part3.groovy` is the simulation script used in this session.
 Follow the instructions in the video to start the simulation and run this script.